 Things have changed since Tamika was a child.
 Back then, she says making healthy choices wasn’t a priority.
 “Granny didn’t allow us in the kitchen,” she remembers.
 “This generation is much wiser, though.”
 Her daughter Tanaya is a great example.
-Since graduating from Get Up & Go, by Children’s Health℠ supported by Kohl’s Cares, she has encouraged her entire family to rethink their eating and exercise habits.
+Since graduating from Get Up & Go, by Children’s Health℠, she has encouraged her entire family to rethink their eating and exercise habits.

 Tanaya was born at 9 pounds, 8 ounces, and ever since then, Tamika says her daughter has struggled with up-and-down weight issues.
 Concerned that these issues could lead to childhood obesity and chronic health conditions like type 2 diabetes, Tanaya’s pediatrician referred her to the weight management program offered by Children’s Health.